Smokey and the Bandit: Legal status of Coors beer

 In 1977, Coors was unavailable for sale east of Texas.
 Its lack of additives and preservatives meant that Coors could spoil in one week without refrigeration, explaining the film's 28-hour deadline.
 A 1974 Time magazine article explains that Coors was so coveted for its lack of stabilizers and preservatives, and Coors Banquet Beer had a brief renaissance.
 Future President Gerald Ford, after a trip to Colorado, hid it in his luggage to take it back to Washington, D.C.
 President Dwight D. Eisenhower had a steady supply airlifted by the Air Force to Washington.
 Carl Yastrzemski of the Boston Red Sox would bring home several cases, after playing on the West Coast, by stashing them in the equipment trunks on the team's plane.
 Frederick Amon smuggled it once a week from Colorado to North Carolina and sold it for four times the retail price.

 Coors, now owned jointly by the Coors and Molson families and based in Montréal, Quebec, is still brewed just outside Denver, Colorado.
-It is now sold in all states as Molson ships it in refrigerated train cars and bottled locally and sold in different parts of the country including the eastern United States.
+It is now sold in all states, as Molson ships it in refrigerated train cars and bottled locally and sold in different parts of the country, including the eastern United States.

 Soundtrack

 The theme music "East Bound and Down" was sung and co-written by Reed (credited under his birth name, Jerry Hubbard) and Dick Feller.
 It became Reed's signature song and is on multiple albums, including Country Legends and his live album Jerry Reed "Live!"
 (Still).
 In 1991, it was arranged for orchestra by Crafton Beck and recorded by Erich Kunzel and the Cincinnati Pops Orchestra for their album Down on the Farm.
 Several other groups, such as the U.S. rock band Tonic and U.K.-based country cover band We Be Ploughin' have also covered it.
-Reed also penned and performed the song for the opening credits, entitled "The Legend", which tells of some of the Bandit's escapades before the events of the film, and the ballad "The Bandit", which is in several versions in the movie and on the soundtrack.
+Reed also penned and performed the song for the opening credits, titled "The Legend", which tells of some of the Bandit's escapades before the events of the film, and the ballad "The Bandit", which is in several versions in the movie and on the soundtrack.
 Bill Justis is the first name on the credits for the soundtrack, as he composed and arranged original music throughout the film.
 Musicians such as Beegie Adair and George Tidwell played on the soundtrack.
 Five-string banjo player Bobby Thompson is prominent toward the end of "East Bound and Down".
 The soundtrack album was released in 1977 on vinyl, cassette, and 8-track through MCA Records.